-Oklahoma Heart Institute cardiologist Dr. Mathew Good and wife, Bethany, join us on the blog to share their tips for better nutrition for the entire family.
+Oklahoma Heart Institute cardiologist Dr. Mathew Good’s wife, Bethany, joins us on the blog today with their family’s favorite game day foods.

 In the Good house, fall means OSU football.
 And the Broncos.
 And the Royals.
 And then starting each November, KU basketball.
 Can you tell we love our sports around here?
 Our kids literally wake up on the weekend and ask which team shirt they need to wear that day.
 Cheering on our teams is definitely a family event.
 A perfect Saturday would be spent tailgating in Stillwater, but life, busy schedules and three little ones don’t always make...
 Read More »

 “I’ve played football my whole life basically,” 17-year old William McKenney shares from his Tulsa home on a humid August afternoon.
 In just a few short hours, he will return to Booker T. Washington High School for six hours of pre-season football practice.
 “I love it.
 You’ve got to love the game to play it.
 I love the game.”
 The senior safety doesn’t mind putting in the work.
 After all, this is arguably the most important season of his career.
 “After high school I’d like to go on and if I get the opportunity to play college football and move onto the next level and play in the NFL, I’ll...
 Read More »